Involutions on K3 surfaces and derived equivalence: Enriques involutions

 The classification of Enriques surfaces $S$ up to derived equivalence boils down to the classification of pairs $(X,\epsilon)$ up to $C_2$-equivariant derived equivalence \cite[\S 6]{BrMaMZ} (and \cite{BrMaJGP} more generally).
 Derived equivalent Enriques surfaces are isomorphic \cite[Prop.~6.1]{BrMaMZ}.

-A number of authors have classified Enriques involutions on a given K3 surface $X$, modulo its automorphisms $\Aut(X)$: \begin{itemize} \item Kondo gave the first examples with finite $\Aut(S)$ \cite{kondo}. \item Ohashi showed that there finitely many $\Aut(X)$-orbits of such involutions.
+A number of authors have classified Enriques involutions on a given K3 surface $X$, modulo its automorphisms $\Aut(X)$: \begin{itemize} \item Dolgachev \cite{DolgInv} gave the first examples with finite $\Aut(S)$; Kondo \cite{kondo} offered examples of other types.
+See the Bibliographic Notes of \cite[Ch.~8]{DolgKon} for more history, including early contributions by Fano. \item Ohashi showed that there finitely many $\Aut(X)$-orbits of such involutions.
 In the Kummer case, the possible quotients are classified by nontrivial elements of the discriminant group of the N\'eron-Severi group $\NS(X)$.
 There are 15 on general Kummer surfaces of product type, 31 in a general Jacobian Kummer surface, but the number is generally unbounded \cite{Ohashi}, \cite{Ohashi-jacobian}. \item Shimada and Veniani consider {\em singular} (i.e.~rank $20$) K3 surfaces; one of their results is a parametrization of $\Aut(X)$-orbits on the set of Enriques involutions; the number of such orbits depends only on the genus of the transcendental lattice $T(X)$ \cite[Thm.
 3.19]{ShiV}. \end{itemize}

 These results are based on lattice theory: two Enriques involutions on a K3 surface $X$ are conjugate via $\Aut(X)$ if an only if the corresponding Enriques quotients are isomorphic \cite[Prop.
 2.1]{Ohashi}.